openscopeproject/MultiScreenSaver/README.md

 ![logo](https://i.imgur.com/bUV4bE2.png)

 This is a simple photo slideshow screensaver that is optimized to correctly work with multiple screens with different orientations.
+It uses GPU rendering through direct2d with smooth scaling and blend image transition.

-Portrait and landscape photo directories are configurable separately and will be displayed on corresponding monitors.
+Portrait and landscape photo directories are configurable separately and will be displayed on corresponding monitors in a random order.

 Simple keyboard actions like pause slideshow, next/previous image are also supported.

+### Installation

+Extract screensaver into a suitable location and right click → install.

+To uninstall simply delete the file.
+If you want to delete the settings too then open `regedit` and delete this path: `HKEY_CURRENT_USER\SOFTWARE\OpenScopeProject\MultiScreenSaver`.

 ### Configuration